Akshay-kanzariya/Guess-the-Number/README.md

 # Guess-the-Number
-Number guessing game using JavaScript
+Number guessing game made by using JavaScript.